saber-hq/docs/src/pages/jobs/frontend.md

 ## Your Role

 We're looking for one Frontend Engineer to join our engineering team as engineering hire #1.
 Our engineering team has historically been very lean (currently 2, but until very recently 1.5 engineers!), and we are now looking to expand our team to build out our ambitious roadmap.
-This is a great opportunity to get close mentorship directly from one of the top DeFi teams on Solana from an engineering, product, and even [investment](https://ship.capital) perspective.
+This is a great opportunity to get close mentorship directly from one of the top DeFi teams on Solana from an engineering, product, and even [capital allocation](https://ship.capital) perspective.

 You'll be working on products throughout the Saber ecosystem, from DAO tooling to AMMs.
 You’ll help determine the frontend strategy as well as implement it.